Remember Early Bowel Cancer Diagnosis Saves Lives.

 At the London General Practice we help you stay healthy, as well as treat you when you are ill.
 During this period of national lockdown it’s as important as ever that you maintain your annual health screenings.

 We can identify any early signs of disease or other health issues and discuss potential risk factors in your family history or lifestyle that may be putting your health at risk.
 Early detection prevents long term illness.

-To book your screening appointment please call now on:
+To book your bowel cancer screening appointment please call now on:

 +44 207 935 1000.

 Or email us at: firstname.lastname@example.org

 Bowel Cancer Screening

 Bowel cancer is a cancer of the large bowel or rectum, it is also known as colorectal cancer.
 Bowel cancer is the fourth most common cancer in the UK and is the second most common cause of cancer death in the UK.

 If detected early before symptoms develop, bowel cancer treatment is more likely to be successful.